Robert Ian Tricker

-Robert Ian (Bob) Tricker is an expert in corporate governance who wrote the first book to use the title corporate governance in 1984, based on his research at Nuffield College, Oxford.
-He was also the founder-editor of the research journal Corporate Governance - an international review (1993).
+Robert Ian (Bob) Tricker (born 1933) is a British academic, business author, and expert in corporate governance who wrote the first book to use the title corporate governance in 1984 based on his research at Nuffield College, Oxford.
+He was also the founder-editor of the research journal Corporate Governance: An International Review (1993).

 Tricker was the founder-editor of Corporate Governance: An International Review and holds honorary professorships at The University of Hong Kong, where he served as Professor of Finance in the Business School from 1986 to 1996, the Open University of Hong Kong and the Hong Kong Baptist University.